spruceUI/spruceOS/README.md

   Hoo: Testing and encouragement.

-  SundownerSport: Wiki, testing, support and many, many useless broken scripts.
+  SundownerSport: Wiki, testing and poor leadership.

   Supermodi064: Photos, testing and support.